chen42/presentations/antiviral.md

 	* No dosage alteration for hepatic impairment
 * Excreted by kidneys (both glomerular filtration and tubular secretion)
 	* With CrCl<50 ml/min, dose should be modified
-	* Co-administration with other drugs that reduce renal function, may increase conc of entecavir or other drug
+	* Co-administration with other drugs that reduce renal function, may increase conc of <span id="drug"> entecavir </span> or other drug
 ---
 ### Entecavir